Woman rescued from woods in Lawrence County after falling off horse - NewsBreak

 LAWRENCE COUNTY, Ala.
 (WHNT) — A 65-year-old woman was rescued Monday after falling from her horse in the woods in Lawrence County.

-According to Lawrence County Sheriff’s Office Spokesperson Brian Covington, the call came in around 12:15 p.m. that a woman had fallen from her horse and possibly broken her hip.2 arrested after police chase in Morgan County
+According to Lawrence County Sheriff’s Office Spokesperson Brian Covington, the call came in around 12:15 p.m. that a woman had fallen from her horse and possibly broken her hip.Alabama officer honored for saving woman in river

 Covington said the woman had been riding with a friend when the accident happened.
 The other person was able to call for help.